theocastro/FreePBX-Raspberry-Pi-Easy-Setup/README.md

 ```

 Tips:
-Set the hostname to "raspbx" and use root to login.
+Use root to login, set locale to "en_GB.UTF-8" and expand filesystem.